 To learn more about the 2017 grant opportunity, click the request for proposals here.

 Without our sponsor organizations, the TBERF would not be able to work as tirelessly to restore Tampa's beautiful bay and wetlands.
-2016 Donors include The Mosaic Company, South Florida Water Management District, Hillsborough County, Manatee County, Florida Department of Transportation, Pinellas County, U.S. Fish and Wildlife Service, and TECO.
+2016 Donors include The Mosaic Company, Southwest Florida Water Management District, Hillsborough County, Manatee County, Florida Department of Transportation, Pinellas County, U.S. Fish and Wildlife Service, and TECO.
 These projects include:

 McKay Bay South Oyster Reef Creation Project; Tampa Bay Watch

 The McKay Bay South Oyster Reef Creation Project involves the placement of 317 tons of oyster shell for a total of 3,170 linear feet of oyster reef and two 45’ diameter oyster beds along 4,000’ of the southwestern shoreline of McKay Bay.

 Facilitation of Seagrass Productivity in Tampa Bay Using the Indigenous, Suspension Feeding Bivalve, Mercenaria campechiensis; Gulf Shellfish Institute